-Crete is also a huge island with an even bigger history.
+Crete is also a huge island with an even longer history.
 A few kilometers outside the city of Heraklion, you will find Knossos, the oldest European city.
 Palaces, paintings on the walls, and incredible constructions create a landscape like no other.

 For business travelers

-Kea Island, the best Greek islands to visit - credits: Milan Gonda/Shutterstock.com
+Kea, one the best Greek islands to visit - credits: Milan Gonda/Shutterstock.com

 The plethora of Greek islands allows business travelers the opportunity to make quick trips and enjoy the beautiful sea while also working and being close to airports and big cities.

-Places like Aegina, Hydra, Spetses, Poros, and Kea offer all luxuries that any bigger island would have while at the same time they are easy to access and within close proximity to the Greek capital.
+Places like Aegina, Hydra, Spetses, Poros, and Kea offer all luxuries that any bigger island would have, while, at the same time, they are easy to access and within close proximity to the Greek capital.